-Macroeconomic and geopolitical risks and uncertainties
+Macroeconomic and Geopolitical Risks and Uncertainties

 Macroeconomic and geopolitical risks and uncertainties may have a material adverse impact on the Company's operations.
 The Company operates internationally, both selling into countries globally and procuring its products from global suppliers.
 Economic, legal and political conditions globally could adversely affect the Company's ability to conclude sales and procure and timely deliver products.
 These factors may significantly adversely affect the availability and costs of raw materials and fuel sources, contribute to inflation and cause currency fluctuations, and cause market volatility, all of which could significantly impact the Company's revenues and profitability and its ability to raise capital as needed.
-The Russia-Ukraine war and its related economic and political sanctions on global fuel sources has continues to exacerbate an already challenged global shipping environment and supply chain challenges, for example.
-These conditions are beyond the Company's control and there can be no assurances that any mitigating actions by the Company or the Company's suppliers will be effective.
+The Russia-Ukraine war and its related economic and political sanctions on global fuel sources continue to exacerbate an already challenged global shipping environment and supply chain challenges, for example.
+These conditions are beyond the Company's control and there can be no assurances that any mitigating actions by the Company's suppliers will be effective.